jessieren/VirHostMatcher/README.md

 You can find an folder named "test" containing 2 virus sequences and 3 host sequences in fasta format.
 Here we use this test data to show how to use the tool.

-* Step 1: download the whole package from https://github.com/jessieren/VirHostMatcher
+* Step 1: Download the whole package from https://github.com/jessieren/VirHostMatcher

 * Step 2: Prepare a folder containing virus fasta files and a folder containing host fasta files.
 No subfolders are allowed.
 All fasta files should be put in the same directory.